lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### disable_initial_admin_creation

-> Only available in Grafana v6.5+.
+> Only available in ThingSPIN v6.5+.

 Disable creation of admin user on first start of grafana.

 ### admin_user

-The name of the default Grafana admin user (who has full permissions).
+The name of the default ThingSPIN admin user (who has full permissions).
 Defaults to `admin`.

 ### admin_password

-The password of the default Grafana admin.
+The password of the default ThingSPIN admin.
 Set once on first-run.
 Defaults to `admin`.

 ### login_remember_days